 Anyone can suffer from anxiety.
 In fact, I would go so far as to say that everyone suffers from anxiety at some point.
-Anxiety is a natural response to a perceived threat.
+It's a natural response to a perceived threat.
 It is also a normal response to pressure, be it the pressure of an exam or a presentation at work.
-Any stressful situation can evoke anxiety, and this anxiety can even affect our performance.
+Any stressful situation can evoke anxiety, and this can affect our performance.

 Fight or Flight Response